a11ywatch/kayle/README.md

 ## Linting

-Straight forward linting.
+Straight forward linting without a browser.
 You can pass a url or valid html.
 Linting is handled on the same machine not sandboxed.
 You also need to install `jsdom` before hand ex: `yarn add jsdom`.

 ```js
 import { kayleLint } from "kayle/build/lint";

 await kayleLint("https://a11ywatch.com");
 ```

-## Localization

-[Locales](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/i18n) supported by the runner using pre-compilition.
-In order to pre-compile the locales run `./build.sh`.
-Some locales are only available in certain runners.
-All of the languages are split into individual scripts to scale.

-1. da ("Danish")
-1. de ("German")
-1. es ("Spanish")
-1. ja ("Japanese")
-1. eu ("Basque")
-1. fr ("French")
-1. he ("Hebrew")
-1. nl ("Dutch")
-1. no_NB ("Norwegian")
-1. pl ("Polish Poland")
-1. pt_BR ("Portuguese Brazil")
-1. zh-CN ("Chinese-Simplified")
-1. zh-TW ("Chinese-Traditional")

 ## Configuration